Nagaon district: Culture

 The District has one of the largest Muslim population.
-Many masjid are present in all over the district (mainly rural).Eid is celebrated by Muslim every year.
+Many masjid are present in all over the district (mainly rural).
+Eid is celebrated by Muslim every year.
 Ruja is integral part of Muslim society.
+Puranigudam Jame Masjid is known as a symbol of communal harmony in the district.

 Because of the majority Muslim population converted from Animism to Islam.Respecting things made of nature is considered as cultural.

 Language is considered mainly as cultural identity.Almost all Muslim are bilingual.They can fluently speak Assamese and dialect of Bengali.